 - 1815-65 – Mary Constable acquired the cottage on the death of her father in 1815 and owned it until her own death in 1865

 - By 1932 Haybarn Cottage had been purchased by Thomas Parkington who also acquired the field on the western side of the last descending slope of Flatford Lane, its home meadow, outbuildings and a broad strip of land extending down the length of the eastern side of the lane.
+A 1000 year lease (drawn up as part of a deal done with Leonard Richardson when Thomas Parkington acquire the land from him) was attached to the land (then a field) on which the car park is now situated.

 - In 1942 Thomas Parkington died and left Willy Lott’s House, Flatford Mill, Haybarn Cottage and 15.7 acres of land to the National Trust.